COVID-19 Vaccine Information for Patients

 Are there any reasons a person should not get vaccinated?

 There are no diagnoses or conditions that prohibit a person from being vaccinated, but certain people should consult with their doctor before getting the vaccine.
-This includes the following:
+This includes the following groups:

-- people with a history of severe allergy to a vaccine
+- people with a history of a severe allergic reaction to a vaccine

 - people who have a condition that affects their immune system

-- people who are getting radiation therapy or taking medications that affect their immune system
+- people who are getting radiation therapy or chemotherapy

 If you are in any of these groups, talk with your doctor before making a vaccination appointment.